 It can also be taken multiple times as your physician has prescribed.
 To prevent the burning sensation of the heart, take Tagamet 30 minutes before any meal.
 Do not take more or less drug as recommended by the doctor.

 With a dosage of 30-40 mg per kg per day, it has been seen that Cimeditine has shown warranted results in the treatment of warts.
 As a study, a small trial in children showed that Tagamet is as effective as any other topical treatment or cryotherapy, which is very painful.

 Combining Laviasole and Cimetidine has a higher rate of success.
 It shows speedy results as compared to using Cimetidine alone.
 Laviasole is another drug which is an immunomodulator and is used in the diagnosis of colon cancer.
 Cimetidine is the safest method for children who cannot undergo pain by trying other methods.

 If you think you are overdosing on Cimetidine, consult your medical practitioner and tell him the symptoms of the same.
 He will change the prescription or ask you to change the drug.
 Sometimes, it is possible that you might miss a dose of the drug.

 In cases like this, take the dose as soon as you recollect.
 If it is already time for the next dose, skip the dose that you have missed and follow the regular schedule.
 Make sure that you don’t miss the doses as they can result in decreased activity of the drug to treat the wart.

 Rather than spending an ample amount of money to treat a wart by undergoing surgeries or laser treatments, it is better to try Cimetidine for Warts.
 With its increased efficiency and thousands of results, the drug is safe to use.

 If there are any reactions that are experienced, then it is not recommended that you continue to take Cimetidine doses.
-Warts are benign but sometimes they grow and develop to become dangerous, hence prevent them by using Cimetidine for Warts.
+Warts are benign but sometimes they can grow and become dangerous, hence prevent them by using Cimetidine for Warts.